yihui/yihui.org/content/en-about.md

 about open-source packages (like R) posted on [Stack Overflow](https://stackoverflow.com) or [Posit Community](https://community.rstudio.com), instead of in my inbox.
-For any reason, if you have to ask me directly, please post to my public [Github Discussions](https://github.com/yihui/yihui.org/discussions) (you can ask me anything there if it doesn't involve privacy).
+For any reason, if you have to ask me directly, please post to my public [GitHub Discussions](https://github.com/yihui/yihui.org/discussions) (you can ask me anything there if it doesn't involve privacy).
 Please feel free to email me the link to your public question if nobody has answered it after a few days, and